Wang-Xiaodong1899/Wang-Xiaodong1899.github.io/index.md

 ## Xiaodong Wang's Page
 Xiaodong Wang (王晓东) is currently a master student in Software Engineering in [Peking University](https://pku.edu.cn), [School of Software and Microelectronics](https://ss.pku.edu.cn).
 His superviser is [Yuejian Fang](https://ss.pku.edu.cn/teacherteam/teacherlist/1612-方跃坚.html).
 He recievd the Bachelor's degree in Data Science & Big Data Technology from Beijing Information Science and Technology University ([BISTU](https://bistu.edu.cn)).
+He has worked as an intern at [MegVII,(旷视)](https://www.megvii.com) and [Institute of Computing at the Chinese Academy of Sciences,(中科院计算技术研究所)](http://www.ict.cas.cn).

 Now he is a research intern in Natural Language Computer Group, Microsoft Research Asia (MSRA).